Greater Toronto Area: Economy

 The Greater Toronto Area is a commercial, distribution, financial and economic centre and is the second-largest financial centre in North America.
 The region generates about a fifth of Canada's GDP and is home to 40 per cent of Canada's business headquarters.
 The economies of the municipalities in Greater Toronto are largely intertwined.
 The work force is made up of approximately 2.9 million people and more than 100,000 companies The Greater Toronto Area produces nearly 20 per cent of the entire nation's GDP with $323 billion, and from 1992 to 2002, experienced an average GDP growth rate of 4.0 per cent and a job creation rate of 2.4 per cent (compared with the national average GDP growth rate of 3 per cent and job creation rate of 1.6 per cent).
-The Greater Toronto Area has the largest regional economy in Canada, with its GDP surpassing the Province of Quebec in 2015.
+The Greater Toronto Area has the largest regional economy in Canada, with its GDP surpassing the province of Quebec in 2015.

 A worker at Oakville Assembly installs a battery on a Ford Flex.
 In 2010, the automotive industry accounted for roughly 10 per cent of Greater Toronto's GDP.

-In 2010, over 51 per cent of the labour force in the Greater Toronto Area is employed in the service sector, with 19% in the manufacturing, 17% of the labour force employed in wholesale & retail trade, 8% of the labour force involved in transportation, communication and utilities, and 5% of the workforce is involved in construction.
+In 2010, over 51 per cent of the labour force in the Greater Toronto Area is employed in the service sector, with 19 per cent in the manufacturing, 17% of the labour force employed in wholesale & retail trade, 8% of the labour force involved in transportation, communication and utilities, and 5% of the workforce is involved in construction.
 Although the service industry makes up only 51% of Greater Toronto's workforce, over 72% of the region's GDP is generated by service industries.